 Put Echinacea and Elderberry on your shopping list.
 Certain types of Echinacea have antiviral and antibacterial properties making it helpful in cold and flu prevention.
 It can also help shorten duration and severity of symptoms by blocking pro-inflammatory compounds.
 Black elderberry is a potent antioxidant that has antiviral activity and can help relieve symptoms and speed healing.
 Both of these products are safe for those 2 years and above.

-Take try to juggle too many things – high levels of stress, as well as the things people do when they are stressed (smoke, drink, eat junk food) can reduce immune function and increase susceptibility to vital infections.
+Try to juggle too many things.
+High levels of stress, as well as the things people do when they are stressed (smoke, drink, and eat junk food) can reduce immune function and increase risk of getting sick.
 Stress can also have a negative impact on digestive health and cause an upset in the balance of beneficial bacteria that are important to immune health.

-Drink too much alcohol – high alcohol consumption (more than 4 drinks) can impair immune function by reducing the function of the immune cells.
+Drink too much alcohol.
+High alcohol consumption (more than 4 drinks) can impair immune function by reducing the function of the immune cells.
 Low-moderate intake of antioxidant-rich beverages such as a glass of wine a day has the opposite impact.
 So choose your beverages wisely and drink in moderation.